Arthur S. Adams

-Arthur Stanton Adams (July 1, 1896 – November 18, 1980) was an American academic most notable for having served as the President of the University of New Hampshire.
-He also served as Assistant Dean of Engineering and Director of the Engineering Science Management War Training Program and Provost at Cornell.
-In 1948 he was appointed the 8th president of the University of New Hampshire.
+Arthur Stanton Adams (July 1, 1896 – November 18, 1980) was an American academic who served as the eighth president of the University of New Hampshire.
+He also served as Assistant Dean of Engineering and Director of the Engineering Science Management War Training Program and Provost at Cornell University.
+In 1948, he was appointed the eighth president of the University of New Hampshire in Nashua, New Hampshire.

 He was chairman of the Reserve Forces Policy Board at the United States Department of Defense from 1953 to 1955.
-From 1962-1965, he served as the second president of the Salzburg Global Seminar, a non-profit organization based in Salzburg, Austria, whose mission is to challenge current and future leaders to develop creative ideas for solving global problems.
+From 1962 to 1965, he served as the second president of the Salzburg Global Seminar, a non-profit organization based in Salzburg, Austria, whose mission is to challenge current and future leaders to develop creative ideas for solving global problems.
 Dr. Adams co-authored The Development of Physical Thought and Fundamentals of Thermodynamics.

+Early life and education

-Born in Winchester, Massachusetts, Adams was a 1918 graduate of the United States Naval Academy and served as an officer in the U.S. Navy.
+Adams was born in Winchester, Massachusetts, on July 1, 1896.
+He attended the United States Naval Academy, where he graduated in 1918, and then served as an officer in the United States Navy.
 Released from active duty as a lieutenant (junior grade) in November 1921 after a service injury, he began to pursue an academic career.
-Adams studied Physics at the University of California at Berkeley, earning a master's degree.
-He also obtained a doctor of science degree in Metallurgy from the Colorado School of Mines.
+Adams studied physics at the University of California at Berkeley, earning a master's degree.
+He also obtained a doctor of science degree in metallurgy from the Colorado School of Mines.

+Career

 After the United States entered World War II, Adams returned to active duty in the Navy as a lieutenant commander in June 1942.
 By April 1944, he had been promoted to captain and made director of the V-12 Navy College Training Program.